 Make sure to grab your Crazy Sexy Thanksgiving Menu now so you have time to check out the 9 easy, tasty plant-based recipes before the big day rolls around.
 And don’t forget to take pics of your Thanksgiving spread or behind-the-scenes of you cooking up a storm—post ‘em on Facebook and Instagram and tag me, @crazysexykris, so I can share them with our community!

 Once you download your menu and recipes, make your way back here because I’m not done with ya!
 What can I say?
 I love you all year ‘round, but I’m feeling especially thankful during this season of gratitude and giving.
 And I couldn’t think of a better way to show my appreciation than with some bonus tips to help you make it a stress-free holiday.

 I asked Joy and Chloe to share their top tips for simplifying holiday hosting and cooking.
 These ideas are here to help you dial the holiday stress way down so you can focus on having fun, connecting with your loved ones and enjoying yourself in the kitchen and at the table!

 Plant-based holidays are all about compassionate indulgence, but they still take planning and coordination.
-One of the things that make it possible to pull off a giant cruelty-free Thanksgiving at our house is including everyone in the preparations.
-I like to invite the whole family to be involved—not just to the table but in the kitchen too.
+One of the strategies I use to pull off a giant cruelty-free Thanksgiving is including everyone in the preparations.
+I like to invite the whole family to get involved—not just at the table but in the kitchen, too.
 Here’s how we make it happen: